-Transparency throughout the supply chain is becoming increasingly important to build consumer trust and will be more prevalent than ever in 2022.
-Consumers are looking for brands that can build trust, provide authentic and credible products and create shopper confidence in the current and post-COVID climate.
+Transparency throughout the supply chain is becoming increasingly important to build consumer trust and will be more prevalent than ever in 2023.
+Consumers are looking for brands that can build trust, provide authentic and credible products and create shopper confidence in the post-COVID climate.
 They expect food labels to provide greater transparency around the entire product lifecycle.
 This is also helping drive the demand for locally sourced products as consumers seek greater clarity on where the ingredients in food and beverages come from.
 The pursuit for cleaner ingredients extends to flavours and colours, with many seeking natural alternatives.
 Other aspects to meet consumer demands include human and animal welfare, supply chain transparency, plant-powered nutrition and sustainable sourcing.

 Increasing transparency to meet evolving ethical, environmental and clean label consumer needs is therefore key for suppliers and retailers.

 The pandemic has created an increased focus on overall health and immunity, with consumers seeking foods and ingredients that support personal health.

 The desire to influence health and wellness through food and drink is creating new opportunities for nutrient-dense products with functional health benefits aimed at supporting immune systems, enhancing mood and sustaining energy.